 - 9. The Equality Act 2010 established the Public Sector Equality Duty.
-The Duty requires local authorities and other authorities carrying out public functions to have due regard to the need to: - (a) Eliminate discrimination, harassment and victimisation and any other conduct that is prohibited under the Act - (b) Advance equality of opportunity between persons who share a relevant Protected Characteristic and those who do not - (c) Foster good relations between persons who share a relevant Protected Characteristic and those who do not. - 10.
-The duty set out above is known as the General Duty, and it applies both to the Council and to other people/ organisations exercising the Council's public functions on its behalf (such as companies commissioned to provide public services). - 11.
-The General Duty is reinforced by specific duties that support and aid compliance with the General Duty.
-The specific duties that the Council must comply with are: - (a) To publish information annually to show how we meet the General Duty.
+The Duty requires local authorities and other authorities carrying out public functions to have due regard to the need to: - (a) Eliminate unlawful discrimination, harassment and victimisation and any other unlawful conduct that is prohibited under the Act - (b) Advance equality of opportunity between persons who share a relevant Protected Characteristic and those who do not - (c) Foster good relations between persons who share a relevant Protected Characteristic and those who do not. - 10.
+Having due regard means consciously thinking about the three aims of the Equality Duty outlined above as part of the process of decision-making.
+This means that consideration of equality issues must influence the decisions reached by public bodies such as in how they act as employers; how they develop, evaluate and review policy; how they design, deliver and evaluate services, and how they commission and procure from others.
+How much regard is due depends on the circumstances and relevance of the three aims to the decision or function in question.
+The greater the relevance and potential impact, the higher the regard required by the duty. - 11.
+The duty set out above is known as the General Duty, and it applies both to the Council and to other people / organisations exercising the Council's public functions on its behalf (such as companies commissioned to provide public services). - 12.
+Having due regard for advancing equality involves: - (a) Removing or minimising disadvantages suffered by people due to their protected characteristics. - (b) Taking steps to meet the needs of people from protected groups where these are different from the needs of other people. - (c) Encouraging people from protected groups to participate in public life or in other activities where their participation is disproportionately low.